nl253/Dictionaries/README.md

 PLEASE CHANGE VARIABLES:

-    - g:WORKING_DIRS
+    - g:WORKING_DIRS (list of dirs relative to ~ )
-    - g:DICT_DIR
+    - g:DICT_DIR     (string)
-    - g:MARKUP
+    - g:MARKUP       (list of markup filetypes)
-    - g:MARKUP_EXT
+    - g:MARKUP_EXT   (list of markup extensions you want to collect words from)
-    - g:PROGRAMMING
+    - g:PROGRAMMING  (list of programming filetypes)
-    - g:DICTS
+    - g:DICTS        (list of dicts you want to download)

 ### What it does